1 Corinthians 2:6-4:5 Comments by Stephen Ricker

 * 1 Corinthians 2:6-8 "We do, however, speak a message of wisdom among the mature, but not the wisdom of this age or of the rulers of this age, who are coming to nothing.
 No, we speak of God's secret wisdom, a wisdom that has been hidden and that God destined for our glory before time began.
 None of the rulers of this age understood it, for if they had, they would not have crucified the Lord of glory."

-* Paul was highly educated for his day.
-Yet his human education leads him to false beliefs that were reinforced by an impure spirit and mind.
+Paul was highly educated for his day.
+Yet, his human education lead him to false beliefs that were reinforced by an impure spirit and mind.
 Knowledge is one thing, wisdom another, and the truth is absolute.
 Paul did not know the truth.
-This leads him to cruel and evil acts.
+This lead him to cruel and evil acts.

 God's wisdom and truth are not human wisdom and truth.
-Before I came into a personal relationship with God through Jesus by the power of the Holy Spirit I was educated but did not know God's truths.
-This like Paul I sinned.
+Before I came into a personal relationship with God through Jesus by the power of the Holy Spirit, I was educated but did not know God's truth.
+Thus like Paul I sinned.
 Slowly God is revealing his truth to me through His Spirit.
-So that now I am known by God and am knowing God and his will for me.
+So that now, I am known by God and I am knowing God and his will for me.

 The Spirit searches all things, even the deep things of God.
 The Spirit reveals these to me so that I may understand what God has freely given me.
 (12) I am thankful he brought me out of foolish and dark thinking.